 - Be more customer-focused

 - Be more responsive to policyholders and prospects

 - Provide greater access to policy- and claim-related information

 - Provide more options and opportunities for self-service.

 But they’re facing the sobering realities of Objective #2 — getting their core systems to function at levels sufficient to achieve Objective #1.
-If products remain difficult to change, if integrations continue to be a challenge, and if BI isn’t meaningful enough to improve operational decision-making, customer behavior, responsiveness, accessible information, and self-service capabilities become tough nuts to crack.
+If products remain difficult to change, if integrations continue to be a challenge, and if BI isn’t meaningful enough to improve operational decision-making — then customer behavior, responsiveness, accessible information, and self-service capabilities become tough nuts to crack.

 Those brittle systems force insurers to try to bolt digital communication capabilities onto them, rather than designing their systems — or buying systems that are built — around digital communication.
 Case in point: When we wrote Finys, distribution channels were our focus.
 Maybe we should have called what we were doing digital transformation.
 We didn’t.
 But it means the system is designed to provide a completely digital experience — to operate from the perspective of its users, regardless of who’s using it — to agents, to policyholders, to TPAs, and to anyone in any authorized role in the insurance company.

 Maybe instead of digital transformation, what’s really going on is core modernization with the addition of more digital capabilities.

 It doesn’t matter what we call it.
 What matters is that many insurers need to get it done.